akriegman/run/README.md

 # run
 Every build system has a different approach to handling the tasks that you need to run often for your project.
 With `make` each task would become a different recipe.
 With `npm` you would use `npm run`.
 With `cargo` the most common tasks are a subcommand.
 But then say you have an uncommon thing you need to do a lot, or you need to pass an extra argument to `cargo run` every time, then `cargo` can't help you with that.
 So I often find myself creating a `makefile` for my Rust projects.
 But then if I want to be able to pass arguments to the recipes, `make` doesn't allow for that.
 The whole thing is a big mess.

 `run` is intended to be a more unified solution to the common scenario of "I have some tasks that I want to run often in this directory".
 The idea is that you write your tasks as regular bash functions in a file named `runfile` in the directory where you plan to run them.
 Then you use `run` to run tasks from your runfile.
-Similar to `make`, if you execute `run` with no arguments then it runs the task called `run`. `run` also lets you pass arguments to your tasks.
+If you execute `run` with no arguments then it runs the task called `run`, like `make` does with the first recipe. `run` also lets you pass arguments to your tasks.

 ## Installation

-`run` is a 9 line bash script.
+`run` is an 11 line bash script.
 Installation is easy, you can just copy and paste the script into a file on your path.
 This command will do it for you:
 ```bash
 curl https://raw.githubusercontent.com/akriegman/run/main/run >~/bin/run ; chmod +x ~/bin/run
 ```